 - paint, water or oil-based paint (100 litre limit)

 - white goods and appliances.

-Limits apply to residents and commercial operators for each product.
+Limits apply for each product.
 All quantities must comply with relevant waste disposal regulations.

 Find out more about disposing of household hazardous waste.